Track MCP LogoTrack MCP

 3. Click Register Client.

 Note: Dynamic client registration is enabled by default in HTTP mode.
 Use --no-dynamic-registration to disable it.
-If using a custom Azure Entra app, add your redirect URI under "Mobile and desktop applications" platform (not "Single-page application").
+If using a custom Azure Entra app, the platform type for your redirect URI depends on whether the app has a client secret: with a secret use "Web", without one use "Mobile and desktop applications" (never "Single-page application").

 Quick test setup using the default Azure app (ID ms-365 and localhost:8080 are pre-configured):